The Specs . . . 4k video, a 24 megapixel sensor, two-way tilt screen, dual UHS-II memory card slots, boost performance of 14fps with a battery grip.

 Canon M5 – 3.2″ 1.62m-Dot – Touch Screen

 Boost Mode – What is boost mode?
-It basically overclocks the camera slightly.
-It gives you improved performance in the EVF from 60fps to 100fps, it also speeds up auto focus, decreasing focus time from 0.08 to 0.06.
+It overclocks the camera slightly.
+It gives you improved performance in the EVF from 60fps to 100fps; it also speeds up autofocus, decreasing focus time from 0.08 to 0.06.

-Improved Bracketing – The XT1 and all other cameras prior to the release of the X-Pro2 could only bracket at +-1EV.
+Improved Bracketing – The XT1 and all other cameras before the release of the X-Pro2 could only bracket at +-1EV.
 This made landscape and HDR photography a little bit difficult on these cameras.
-With the +-2EV feature, and a built-in countdown timer, shooting high contrast landscapes is much easier since you can now just set it up and shoot without having to control the exposure comp dial to get your exposures.
+With the +-2EV feature and a built-in countdown timer, shooting high-contrast landscapes is much easier since you can set it up and shoot without having to control the exposure comp dial to get your exposures.

-Uncompressed RAW – This was a trend that started a few years ago and is now being adopted by almost everybody including Fujifilm.
-Like with the X-Pro 2, the XT2 can also shoot uncompressed RAW for those that just want to pull out every little detail out of their shadows.
+Uncompressed RAW – This trend started a few years ago and is now being adopted by almost everybody, including Fujifilm.
+Like the X-Pro 2, the XT2 can also shoot uncompressed RAW for those who want to pull every little detail out of their shadows.
 I’ve yet to notice a significant difference other than how quickly my hard drive space disappears.
-For me it’s just not practical for everyday shooting, but it is a nice feature to have when shooting landscapes.
+It’s just not practical for everyday shooting, but it is a nice feature to have when shooting landscapes.

 Useful Tips

-For some reason Fujifilm cameras always come setup so weird.
-For example, no image preview after taking a photo, and a 2 minute auto shut off.
-They’ve also put Boost Mode set as default on the body of the camera.
-This is not exactly a feature you need to toggle very often, especially if you’re not using a the battery grip.
+For some reason, Fujifilm cameras always come set up so weirdly.
+For example, there is no image preview after taking a photo and a 2-minute auto shut-off.
+They’ve also defaulted Boost Mode on the camera’s body.
+This is not exactly a feature you must toggle very often, especially if you’re not using a battery grip.

-Here’s how I’ve set my cameras that makes using it a little bit easier for my average Joe style of shooting.
+Here’s how I’ve set my cameras, which makes using them a bit easier for my average Joe shooting style.
 This should also help improve your battery performance.

 Fujifilm X-T2 vs Sony A6300